 ~Courtney Tollison Hartness, PhD

 Furman University, Greenville, South Carolina

-The nine paintings that comprise the Requiem for Mother Emanuel series were exhibited at TJC Gallery from August 4 through November 8, 2016.
-Private collectors from across the Southeast have generously lent the first six works in the series to this showing, while the capstone three canvases are held by the Johnson Collection.
-Following a three-month tenure at the Mint Museum of Art in Charlotte, North Carolina, additional future venues include the I. P. Stanback Museum and Planetarium at South Carolina State University in Orangeburg (March 5 to April 20, 2017); the Jule Collins Smith Museum at Auburn University (September 5, 2017 to January 7, 2018) and the South Carolina State Museum in Columbia (January through April 2018).
+The nine paintings that comprise the Requiem for Mother Emanuel series were on view at TJC Gallery from August 4 through November 8, 2016.
+Private collectors from across the Southeast generously lent the first six works in the series to this showing, while the capstone three canvases are held by the Johnson Collection.
+The exhibition then traveled to the Mint Museum of Art in Charlotte, North Carolina, the I. P. Stanback Museum and Planetarium at South Carolina State University in Orangeburg, the Jule Collins Smith Museum at Auburn University, and the South Carolina State Museum in Columbia.

 First video credit: SailWind

 Second video credit: Ridge Runner Media